jevndev/sum.h/README.md

 ## Missing Features

-- [ ] Generating INVALID/COUNT entries for enums
 - [ ] Generating "match", "contains", "get", "set" functions
 - [ ] Better dispatch system to make supporting more arguments easier
 - [ ] Maybe support structs defined within a `SUM` invocation?
 Would be useful for ergonomics when making return types but very difficult and magic-y.
 Not sure yet.
 - [ ] Add SUM_R (name pending) for defining sum types as returns of functions
+- [ ] Generating COUNT entries for enums?

 ## Licensing